Volunteers in Parks Equity & Inclusion Resources

 AmazeWorks Video Training Series

-Outside trainers from AMAZEworks is providing staff, volunteers and MPC board members with the opportunity to participate in trainings intended to provide actionable steps to help us become more diverse, equitable and inclusive organizations.
+Outside trainers from AMAZEworks provided staff, volunteers and MPC board members with the opportunity to participate in trainings intended to provide actionable steps to help us become more diverse, equitable and inclusive organizations.
 The initial workshops will serve to create a foundation of shared language and understanding allowing us to look more intentionally at the work we do and the way we do it.

 • Deep Diversity by Shakil Choudhury